Iinaus/tesla-configurator/README.md

 ## About

 This Tesla Configurator React application was build as an exercise for React course in Vaasa University of Applied Sciences.
-The assingment was to ceate a configurator similar to [Tesla Configurator](https://www.tesla.com/models/design#overview) in React.
+The assignment was to ceate a configurator similar to [Tesla Configurator](https://www.tesla.com/models/design#overview) in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).